sputnikus/django-security/docs/models.rst

   .. attribute:: start

-    Date and time when task was started.
+    Date and time when task run was started.

   .. attribute:: stop

-    Date and time when task finished.
+    Date and time when task run finished.

   .. attribute:: name

-    Name of the task.
+    Name of the task run.

   .. attribute:: state

-    State of the task (WAITING, ACTIVE, SUCCEEDED, FAILED, RETRIED, EXPIRED).
+    State of the task run (ACTIVE, SUCCEEDED, FAILED, RETRIED).

   .. attribute:: error_message